openssl/openssl/README-QUIC.md

 address changes).
 For a more complete description of what QUIC is and its advantages see the [QUIC Introduction] in the [OpenSSL Guide].

-For a more comprehensive overview of OpenSSL's QUIC implementation, see the [openssl-quic(7) manual page].
+For a comprehensive overview of OpenSSL's QUIC implementation, see the [openssl-quic(7) manual page].

 ### How can I use HTTP/3 with OpenSSL?